GfSE/SAF-Specification/README.md

 # SAF Specification Dev Branch
-This is the System Architecture Framework specification. **Work in progress.**
+System Architecture Framework Specification **Work in progress**

-The Fire Forest Detection example, SAF_FFDS, is based on the publication **SYSMOD - The Systems Modeling Toolbox, 3rd edition Pragmatic MBSE with SysML, Tim Weilkiens**
+**We always welcome contributions from our MBSE community to make SAF better, see [how to contribute to SAF](contributing.md).
+To understand how we develope SAF, please look at [how SAF is developed](developing-saf/development.md).**

-We always welcome contributions from our MBSE community to make SAF better, see [how to contribute to SAF](contributing.md).
-To understand how we develope SAF, please look at [how SAF is developed](developing-saf/development.md).
+The SAF application is demonstrated using the Fire Forest Detection System example, called SAF_FFDS.
+The Fire Forest Detection example is based on the publication **SYSMOD - The Systems Modeling Toolbox, 3rd edition Pragmatic MBSE with SysML, Tim Weilkiens**

 # Viewpoint Grid
 The Viewpoints are organized as a Grid featuring [Domains](domains.md) as rows and [Aspects](aspects.md) as columns.